rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 > [!CAUTION]
-> Our experimental results slightly differs with the [results mentioned here](https://book.ryu-sdn.org/en/html/switching_hub.html). **Can you identify the differenc between the two results?**
+> Our experimental results slightly differs with the [results mentioned here](https://book.ryu-sdn.org/en/html/switching_hub.html). **Can you identify the difference between the two results?**

 10. Please check all the network interfaces on your system.
 To do so, execute the following command: